bloominstituteoftechnology/SwiftDictionaries/README.md

 # SwiftCollections

 This project will help you practice the skills and concepts you learned related to strings in Swift.
-For this project you'll build an app with a text field for the user to enter a string.
-When they tap the button, you're app should check to see if the string may entered is the palindrome.
-If it is a palindrome, it should update a label to say "[string] is a palindrome!" where `[string]` is the string the user entered.
-Spaces in the input string should be ignored.
+For this project you'll build an app with a text field for the user to enter a word.
+When they tap the button, the app will look for synonyms for the entered word, and will display them in a text view if any are found.

-> A palindrome is a word or phrase that is the same whether spelled forward or backwards, for example `madam`, `racecar`, or `was it a rat i saw`.
+> A synonym is a word with the same meaning as another word.
+For example, `difficult` and `hard` are synonyms.

 ### Create an Xcode Project